PrefectHQ/prefect/docs/recipes/contribute-recipes.md

 # Share Your Solutions with the Prefect Community

-[Prefect recipes](https://github.com/PrefectHQ/prefect-recipes) provide a vital cookbook from which Prefect users can find helpful code examples and, when appropriate, common steps to Prefect solutions for specific use cases.
+[Prefect recipes](https://github.com/PrefectHQ/prefect-recipes) provide a vital cookbook where users can find helpful code examples and, when appropriate, common steps for specific Prefect use cases.

-We love submissions for recipes from anyone who has an example that another Prefect user can follow to achieve a common Prefect solution.
+We love recipes from anyone who has example code that another Prefect user can benefit from (e.g. a Prefect flow that loads data into Snowflake).

+Have a blog post, Discourse article, or tutorial you’d like to share as a recipe?
+All submissions are welcome.
+Clone the prefect-recipes repo, create a branch, add a link to your recipe to the README, and submit a PR.
+Have more questions?
+Read on.

 ## What is a recipe?